Museums in Europe and Britain

 In my view the display is exemplary, the clear glass shelves let light through but also allow for the bases to be seen.
 The background colour, arrangement and lighting are all excellent.
 The display is not cluttered by large signs or lots of labels, there are labels but these are kept to a minimum.
 Details of the objects can easily be accessed by entering in the object number into a computer.
 This only takes a second and has lots of information.
 The holdings of the museum are currently being put on line.

-Apart from the famous David vases their are many other highly important pieces in the collection, the earliest piece dates to the 3rd or 4th century.
+Apart from the famous David vases there are many other highly important pieces in the collection, the earliest piece dates to the 3rd or 4th century.
 This large Western Jin dynasty basin is of Yue celadon and has at its center two incised fish, at the other end of the historical range of the collection are pieces from the late 19th as well as early 20th century.
 These are pieces which have now, with hindsight, been given later dates than they would have originally been given when the collection was formed.
 This, I think, helps to add to our view of scholarly collecting in the first half of the 20th century.

 The bulk of the collection ranges from the 10th century to the 18th century with the Ming dynasty being particularly well represented.